Chart Color Schemes

 Whalan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Whalan's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Whalan stood at 22.5%, with mortgaged dwellings at 23.2% and rented ones at 54.2%.
-The median monthly mortgage repayment was $1,733, lower than Sydney metro's average of $2,000.
-The median weekly rent in Whalan was $300, significantly lower than the Sydney metro figure of $350.
-Nationally, Whalan's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+In Whalan, as per the latest Census evaluation, 88.6% of dwellings were houses while 11.4% consisted of semi-detached homes, apartments, and other types.
+This differs from Sydney metropolitan areas where 80.7% are houses and 19.4% are other dwellings.
+Home ownership in Whalan stood at 22.5%, with mortgaged properties at 23.2% and rented ones at 54.2%.
+The median monthly mortgage repayment was $1,733, lower than Sydney's average of $2,000.
+Median weekly rent was recorded at $300, compared to Sydney's $350.
+Nationally, Whalan's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing